ucsb/webguide/about.md

 many of the ITPG formed working groups, including the WSG, was transferred to the [UCSB IT Council](https://it.ucsb.edu/groups/itc).

+In 2015, the webguide's underlying infrastructure was migrated from an on-campus hosted solution to Github using Github Pages.
+This was to allow more rapid content development within the webguide and broader community contribution and collaboration leveraging the Github platform.

 ### Contact

 You may contact the WSG with questions, comments, or suggestions at